calsora/Dynasnap-Public/README.md

 ## Issues/Feedback

-Issues can be raised with the web extension and your feedback would be really valuable good/bad to make this extension better :)
+Issues can be raised with the web extension and your feedback would be really valuable (good or bad) to make this extension better :)

 _No commercial redistribution without permission_